• Skip to main content

 • Leave to cool before removing from the tin.

-• Over the next few days drizzle a tbsp of brandy over it each day.
+• Over the next few days drizzle a tablespoon of brandy over it each day.

 To decorate

-• Melt 2 tbsp of apricot jam and brush over the cake.
+• Melt 2 tablespoon of apricot jam and brush over the cake.

 • Gently push the nuts and glace cherries on to the cake in any design you wish using the sticky jam as glue.